ludexab/ludexab/README.md

 - 👋 Hi, I’m Abalaka Emmanuel Ileanwa
-- 👀 I’m a Data scientist/machine learning and blockchain developer with excellent IoT knowledge and practical skills
+- 👀 I’m a blockchain developer with proficient skills in geth, solidity, typescript, javascript, node.js, react.js, python etc.
-- 🌱 I’m a continuous learner who wants to improve daily
+- 🌱 I’m always open to new challenges and to learning new skills to improve professionally and personally.
-- 💞️ I’m looking to collaborate on any work you have to achieve
 - 📫 How to reach me ...
 Email ileanwaabalaka@gmail.com
 Twitter @robo_hatcher
 Instagram @robo_atcher